 The field of public health is ever changing and expanding.
 It has played a major role in promoting the health of the nation and the world, and in extending life expectancy.
 It is expected that the growing demand for public health professionals will confront a critical shortage in the near future.
-We offer the following certificate programs:
+UMass Lowell Department of Public Health offers the following certificate programs:

-A four course certificate program is available to individuals who are not ready to pursue a master's degree.
+A four-course certificate program is available to individuals who are not ready to pursue a master's degree.
 The certificates are designed to help professionals take advantage of advanced studies beyond the bachelor's degree and acquire new knowledge and skills.
 It gives other individuals the opportunity to explore graduate education without committing to a full course of study for a master's degree.
-However, all courses completed in the certificate programs are applicable to a master's degree.
-Students completing the certificate program with a 3.5 GPA do not have to take the GRE exam.
 A bachelor's degree is a requirement for admission.

 The certificate is designed to meet the growth in management opportunities arising in the health care industry due to medical-technological development, the increasing percentage of older people in our society, and the demands to provide efficient yet high quality patient care.
 Employment opportunities for trained managers in teaching and community hospitals as well as with other providers such as rehabilitation hospitals, nursing homes, and homecare agencies are increasing.
 Positions are also opening in ambulatory clinics, insurance companies and health maintenance organizations.
 Each of these organizations provides expanding employment opportunities and career paths for professional growth for clinicians and non-clinicians alike.
 The certificate program is designed to provide students with a solid foundation to go on for a masters degree.